Causes of Anxiety

 Ayurvedic Treatment for Anxiety

-- Diet can substantially alleviate the symptoms of anxiety.
+Diet can substantially alleviate the symptoms of anxiety as well.
 Ayurvedic diet recommendations for anxiety include eating warm and "sweet" foods that are sattvic and nourishing, like kitchari, steamed vegetables, soups, warm cereals, and foods cooked with ghee.
+(Ideally, a premium ghee, like Ghruta.)
 These foods help to ground the mind and body and help alleviate excess Vata.
 It's also beneficial to drink calming teas.
 Try to skip the caffeine, but if you must ingest some sort of caffeine, it's best if it's green or black tea.
-Herbal teas are highly recommended, which are more soothing for the nervous system.
+Herbal teas are highly recommended, as they are more soothing for the nervous system.
 These include CCF tea (cumin, coriander, fennel), fresh ginger tea, or nutmeg tea.
-Feel free to add a little sugar to sweeten the teas, another tip to help with lowering anxiety.
+Feel free to add a little sugar to sweeten your tea.

-- Create a routine to promote stability and ease.
-Establishing a routine relaxes the mind's activity and allows it to rest properly.
+Creating a routine promotes stability and ease.
+An established routine relaxes the mind's activity and allows it to rest properly.
 Without a routine, there can be an air of feeling lost and uncentered.
 This includes eating at routine times, exercising at routine times (not at night - only in the morning or midday), bathing at routine times, and sleeping at routine times.
 Following a daily routine also helps reduce insomnia, which in turn helps combat anxiety.

-- Connect with nature.
-The benefit of living in such a technologically advanced world is that we are able to transport ourselves to areas of nature more easily.
+Connecting with nature helps us feel more in tune with the earth and can ease anxiety.
 Numerous research studies have shown that exercising in nature (walking, hiking) has been proven to reduce stress, anxiety, anger, fatigue, and depression.
-Even just a picnic, a nap, or just being still in nature helps induce feelings of health, calm, and provides a mental reset.
-Specifically placing your bare feet on grass helps the body to naturally harmonize and reduce anxiety.
+Even a picnic, a nap, or just being still in nature helps induce feelings of health, calm, and provides a mental reset.
+Specifically, placing your bare feet on grass helps the body to naturally harmonize and reduce anxiety.

-- Yoga is a natural stress-reliever.
-It balances & strengthens the body, which in part helps reduce anxiety.
-Even just 10 minutes of yoga a day helps release serotonin, dopamine, glutathione, and increases the production of lymphocytes, to help with disorders of the mind, as well as increase immune function.
+Yoga is a natural stress reliever.
+It balances and strengthens the body, which in part helps reduce anxiety.
+Even just 10 minutes of yoga a day helps release serotonin, dopamine, and glutathione, increasing the production of lymphocytes to help with disorders of the mind and boosting immune function.

-- Pranayama is extremely effective in reducing anxiety, and can easily be incorporated into your daily routine.
+- Pranayama and mantra therapy are also effective in reducing anxiety and can easily be incorporated into your daily routine.
 You can perform pranayama before or after meditation.
-An excellent video that can strengthen your pranayama practice by my teacher Dr. Vasant Lad can be found here.

 Ayurvedic Herbal Remedies for Anxiety

 - Brahmi (bacopa monnieri) is full of antioxidants and helps strengthen the dendritic activity of the brain, allowing for better reception and processing.
-This in turn allows the mind to help process deep-seated memories and emotions.
+In turn, this allows the mind to help process deep-seated memories and emotions.